Why Start a Blog in 2020?

-Additionally, the artist will actually make a couple bucks off of your purchase, as opposed to the fraction of the penny they'll make from Spotify.
+Additionally, the artist will actually make a couple bucks off of your purchase, as opposed to the fractional cent they'll make from Spotify.
 And, as opposed to buying music digitally, cassette tapes can function as tiny pieces of artwork you can display around your living space.
 I don't see the industry shifting back to physical media any time soon, but I can see the niche appeal.

-I'm not delusional enough to think that this sudden, drop-in-the-bucket interest in physical media will make any difference to Spotify's bottom line, but I do hope that it represents a slow shift in how consumers think about their music-consuming habits, and how it affects their favorite artists.
+I'm not delusional enough to think that this sudden, drop-in-the-bucket interest in physical media will make any difference to Spotify's bottom line.
+I do hope, however, that it represents a slow shift in how consumers think about their music-consuming habits, and how their choices affects their favorite artists.

 Because, if you don't know this already, the shift towards music aggregation services like Spotify has totally screwed all but the biggest artists.
 Across the board, as more and more people stream their music instead of purchase their music directly from the artist, things get worse for musicians.
 This is because: